UCL-EO/geog0111/notebooks/OutsideInstall-Local.md

 Go to the site [https://urs.earthdata.nasa.gov/](https://urs.earthdata.nasa.gov/).
 Make sure you know your Earthdata login and password for when you come across it in the notes.

-## 6. Set up Google Earth Engine

-Go to the site XXX

-## 7. Launch jupyter or jupyterlab server
+## 6. Launch jupyter or jupyterlab server

           jupyter notebook